gramaziokohler/compas_timber/docs/tutorials/grasshopper/features.rst

 Features
 ********

-Features are additional geometric operations on :code:`Beams`:
+Features are additional geometric operations on beams: